Rajshah05/Model_Predictive_Controller/README.md

 # Model_Predictive_Controller (MPC)
-Implemented MPC for optimal autonomous navigation of a vehicle in the CARLA simulator
+Optimally navigated an autonomous vehicle using MPC in the CARLA simulator

+# How to run